 A business model with sustainability at its core gives opportunities

-Going green and earning money are 2 important business ambitions, but how can you combine both?
+Going green and earning money are 2 important business ambitions, but how can you combine them?
 Start by mapping your business model.
 This is possible with the Business Model Canvas, a handy tool that shows you where your company can make a difference for people, the environment, and society.

 Sustainability offers opportunities to earn extra income.
 Also, as an entrepreneur you have to become more and more sustainable due to laws and regulations.
 But where do you start?
 The Business Model Canvas is a practical exercise that helps you describe and examine your business model.
 You will discover the strengths and weaknesses of your organisation and product or service.
 And the model can help you make your company more sustainable.
 Follow all the steps to find opportunities to give sustainability a place within your company.